Preduals and complementation of spaces of bounded linear operators: Introduction

-\begin{thmx}[{See \ref{prp:predualBXY:correspondencePreduals}}] Let $X$ and $Y$ be Banach spaces with $X\neq\{0\}$.
+\begin{thmx}[{See \autoref{prp:predualBXY:correspondencePreduals}}] Let $X$ and $Y$ be Banach spaces with $X\neq\{0\}$.
 Then assigning to a predual $F\subseteq Y^*$ the predual $X\tensPredual{X}{Y}F\subseteq\Bdd(X,Y)^*$ induces a natural one-to-one correspondence between: \begin{enumerate} \item[(a)] Concrete preduals of $Y$. \item[(b)] Concrete preduals of $\Bdd(X,Y)$ making it a right dual $\Bdd(X)$-module. \end{enumerate} \end{thmx}

 We obtain this result by studying projections $\Bdd(X,Y)^{**}\to\Bdd(X,Y)$.
 In general, considering $Y$ as a subspace of its bidual $Y^{**}$, it is folklore that there is a natural one-to-one correspondence between preduals of $Y$ and projections $Y^{**}\to Y$ with \weakStar{} closed kernel; see \autoref{prp:predualBSP:summary}.
-Every projection $\pi\colon Y^{**}\to Y$ induces a natural projection $r_\pi\colon\Bdd(X,Y)^{**}\to\Bdd(X,Y)$ that is a right $\Bdd(X)$-module map; see \autoref{pgr:compl:q_r_from_pi} and \autoref{prp:compl:q_r_from_pi}.
-The converse is the main result of \autoref{sec:compl} and the foundation for most new results of this paper:
+Every projection $\pi\colon Y^{**}\to Y$ induces a natural projection $r_\pi\colon\Bdd(X,Y)^{**}\to\Bdd(X,Y)$ that is a right $\Bdd(X)$-module map; see \autoref{prp:compl:q_r_from_pi}.
+The converse is the foundation for most new results of this paper: